 In a rescinded sale, each party must give you appropriate documentation showing that a rescinded sale happened.
 Both parties can claim a tax exemption when retitling their vehicle into their names.
 If you're in doubt, you can require the parties to get written clearance from the Tax Commission.
-Use Form MVM-3, Provisional Sales or Use Tax Clearance.

 Example: Louise sells her car to her neighbor Joan for \$1,000.
 Joan pays tax and registration fees to the DMV.
 A week later, Joan returns the car to Louise and gets the \$1,000 back.
 Joan can apply to the Tax Commission for a refund of the sales tax.
-Louise can take the title and document stating the sale was rescinded back to the DMV and retitle and reregister the car back into her name without paying tax.
+Louise can take the title and document stating sales was rescinded back to the DMV and retitle and reregister the car back into her name without paying tax.